Dordrecht Lions

-The Dordrecht Lions are an ice hockey team in Dordrecht, the Netherlands.
-They play in the Eredivisie, the top level of Dutch ice hockey.
+The Dordrecht Lions were an ice hockey team in Dordrecht, the Netherlands.
+They played in the Eredivisie, the top level of Dutch ice hockey.

 History

 The club was founded in 1977.
-They played four seasons in the Eredivisie, the top-level Dutch league, from 1993-1997.
+They played four seasons in the Eredivisie, the top-level Dutch league, from 1993 to 1997.
 Their best finish was sixth place in the regular season with a loss in the quarterfinals in the 1995-96 season.
 After winning the Dutch Eerste Divise (the second tier of hockey in The Netherlands) the Dordrecht Lions joined the Eredivisie for the 2013/14 season.